 Why DoS testing?

-Denial of service attacks block the operation of a service by temporarily overloading it.
-A DoS attack usually means flooding the network with redundant data, but it can also be performed by other methods.
+Denial of Service (DoS) attacks disrupt the operation of a service by temporarily overwhelming it.
+Typically, a DoS attack floods the network with excessive data, but it can also be carried out using other methods.

-Particularly by sites with a sales function, they can significantly, negatively affect sales results.
-Customers are sometimes unable to make any purchase on the site for several hours or, in the absence of monitoring, even for several days.
+For web applications with a sales function, such attacks can severely impact sales performance.
+Customers may be unable to complete purchases for hours, or in the absence of proper monitoring, even for several days.

 What do I get after the Tests?

-The result of the tests is a report with identified areas for security improvement.
-All vulnerabilities and anomalies found will be grouped according to risk (according to the Common Vulnerability Scoring System – CVSS) and marked in the most common standards (OVAL, CVE).
-The report will also include a ready list of warranty claims to current suppliers, if identified.
-The report will be discussed in detail at a sum-up meeting.
+The result of the tests is a comprehensive report highlighting areas for security improvement.
+All vulnerabilities and anomalies found will be categorized based on risk (according to the Common Vulnerability Scoring System – CVSS) and flagged in the most widely used standards (OVAL, CVE).
+The report will also include a list of warranty claims to current suppliers, if applicable.
+A detailed review of the report will be conducted during a closing meeting.

 Resistance tests against DoS attacks, as needed, can include: